x75/x75.github.io/_posts/2020-02-28-grounding.md

 layout: post
 title: grounding
 comments: true
-tags: jetpack jcl robotics research startups grounding grounding-fail
+tags: robotics research AI startups grounding fail robot epistemology
 ---

 ### grounding

-> what is meant by grounding and why is it important
+> what is 'grounding' and why is it important

-Over the last few years I have picked up strongly on the term _grounding_ to talk about a robots "knowledge" (robot epistemology) and especially for discussing _grounding fails_ as they come in through the news or through experience.
+Over the last few years I have picked up more and more on the term _grounding_ to talk about a robot's knowledge of the physical world and especially for identifying _grounding fails_ as they occur in my own robot experiments, personal experience of the technicized world, or through the news.

-Grounding is related to the symbol grounding problem (SGP) in AI where _thinking_ is often modeled as inference on mental _symbols_.
-The symbols represent outside objects or object relationships.
-Now, the SGP asks to what extent and how precisely any such symbol is __grounded__ in, that is, connected to, the raw sensory data.
+Grounding is related to the symbol grounding problem (SGP) in AI, which you might be familiar with.
+Especially in good old-fashioned AI, reasoning is often modeled as inference over mental _symbols_.
+The symbols represent outside objects, their relations to other objects, or other environmental states.
+Now, the symbol grounding problem occurs when you ask to what extent, and how precisely any such symbol is __grounded__ in, aka connected to, the raw sensorimotor data.
+The raw sensorimotor data is a multidimensional stream of noisy data impinging on the robot via the entirety of its sensors.

 The grounding should be a complete description of how sensor values change symbol states and how sensor values can be predicted from symbol states.
-If a symbol's grounding is even only slightly off, this might be amplified during inference, producing potentially large and disastrous errors when the inference is being committed to, aka sent to the motors.
+If a symbol's grounding is even only slightly off, this might be amplified during inference, producing potentially large and disastrous errors when the inference is being committed to, aka sent to the motors and an action is performed.

-Depending on your philosophical stance you might disagree but raw sensory data is the only source of information available to an organism, both individually and phylogenetically.
-Introducing symbols taken from the introspection into mental activity creates large risk to end up with _dangling_ symbols and associated downstream effects.
-It appears the issue has crucial relevance for building trustworthy robots.
+Depending on your philosophical stance you might disagree but raw sensorimotor data is the only source of information available to an organism in any given moment, apart from the phylogenetic information it carries.
+Introducing symbols into robots where the symbols are taken from introspection into human mental activity creates large risk to end up with _dangling_ symbols and associated downstream effects.
+Introspection is very limited in what brain processes it can actually access.
+This issue has crucial relevance for the trustworthiness of a robot.

 > grounding fails

+What happens if the grounding is bad and a grounding fail occurs?

-The systems that are being built and which surround us and shape our lives are usually built to a specification which is held in vague (natural language) terms.
+Many systems being built which surround us and shape our lives are usually designed according to a natural language specification which is known to be ambigous.
 Then engineering kicks in to solve each point of the spec.
 If the project is framed in narrow terms (Kahneman), it is likely that a solution is created that fits the spec but does so in a fragile way that relies on assumptions that often do